Angel of the North

 - £ 45,000 from Northern Arts

 - £ 21,000 from private sponsorship

-The cost was controversial in a relatively deprived area of Britain, but as time has passed the Angel has become a much-loved landmark and a symbol of pride for the local area.
+The cost was controversial in a relatively deprived area of Britain, but as time has passed, Antony Gormley's Angel has become a landmark work of public art much-loved by local residents and a symbol of pride for the North East of England.

 Although the Angel of the North can be seen from miles around, you have to visit the site itself and stand at the feet of the giant to truly appreciate the scale and majesty of this most recognisable of England's landmarks.

 There are 26 parking spaces plus four disabled bays.
 Parking is free but can get busy at peak times.

 Sculptor Antony Gormley has created one of the most recognisable pieces of art in England that is seen and enjoyed by tens of thousands of people every day.

 - The Angel of the North is believed to be the largest angel sculpture in the world.

 - The Angel was designed and engineered to cope with wind speeds up to 100 miles per hour (160 kph), so despite its wings, it's in no danger of taking off!

 - The statue is 20 metres (65 feet) in height and has a wingspan of 54 metres (175 feet).
 That's higher than 4 double-decker buses and nearly the same wingspan as a Jumbo Jet!